eyepop-ai/Demos/javascript/AI CDN - Computer Vision Endpoint & UGC Ruleset/readme.md

 - Log into your EyePop account at https://dashboard.eyepop.ai/sign-in
 - Create an **API Pop**
 - After creating your pop, create or copy your API Key into the config.js file, as well as the Pop's UUID.
-If the token is left empty, you will be navigated to an authentication workflow.

 ### Need a Web Server locally to test?